mailpace/docs/docs/guide/webhooks.md

 Webhooks are sent as JSON POST requests, with a Content-Type of `application/json`, and are signed using an Ed25519 signature available in the `X-MailPace-Signature` header key.

+## Disabling Webhooks

+Webhooks can be disabled using the toggle buttons next to each webhook.

+If a webhook endpoint fails with a connection error or general HTTP error it will be disabled automatically and must be re-enabled using the toggle.
+For temporary errors (such as TLS errors where a certificate was not renewed or Timeout errors) the webhook will be retried up to ten times at varying intervals, until it is eventually disabled.

 ## Events

 All webhook event bodies have two properties: